vegaprotocol/documentation/docs/releases/overview.md

 **Use nanoseconds for one off transfers**: During the Market Simulation #3, the data node crashed due to an invalid time input when carrying out an internal transfer.
 The field now validates for nanoseconds, which is consistent with other inputs.

-**Rename table `current liquidity provisions` to `live liquidity provisions` and add a `live` option** During testing it was identified that over time the current liquidity provisions table will continue to grow as LPs are created/deleted.
+**Rename table `current liquidity provisions` to `live liquidity provisions` and add a `live` option**: During testing it was identified that over time the current liquidity provisions table will continue to grow as LPs are created/deleted.
 This change will help the management of the data being created by the protocol.

 Checkout a full summary of all the 0.70.0 [breaking changes ↗](https://github.com/vegaprotocol/vega/blob/develop/CHANGELOG.md#0700) entries in the changelog.
 :::